resourceful-workshop/resourceful-2025/index.md

         {%else%}
         {% assign basepath = "" %}
         {% endif %}
+## News

+   # View our Invited Speakers page to see the current list of confirmed speakers

 collocated with the [Eighth Swedish Language Technology Conference (SLTC)](https://spraakbanken.gu.se/en/sltc2020), University of Gothenburg, Sweden